Moikapy/moiboi-cli/README.md

 boilerplate-cli [command]

 commands:
-  index.js list                            show all boilerpates index.js home [author_and_bilerpate]     go to a github repository index.js search [keyword]                search a boilerplate index.js create [boilerplate] [project]  install a boilerplate into a project
+  boilerplate-cli list                            show all boilerpates boilerplate-cli home [author_and_bilerpate]     go to a github repository boilerplate-cli search [keyword]                search a boilerplate boilerplate-cli create [boilerplate] [project]  install a boilerplate into a project
                                            directory
-  index.js taps                            show all authors of boilerplates index.js tap [author]                    add a new author of boilerplates index.js untap [author]                  remove a author of boilerplates index.js reset                           reset all configuration to default
+  boilerplate-cli taps                            show all authors of boilerplates boilerplate-cli tap [author]                    add a new author of boilerplates boilerplate-cli untap [author]                  remove a author of boilerplates boilerplate-cli reset                           reset all configuration to default

 options:
   --version, -v